Annales Fuldenses: Sources

 The years 714 to 830 are largely based on the Royal Frankish Annals (741–829) and the Annals of Lorsch (703–803, including continuations).
 After that date the Annals of Fulda are relatively independent.

 Content

 The events recorded in the annals include the death of Louis the Pious and the subsequent dividing of the Frankish Empire into three parts at the Treaty of Verdun.
 After 860, the annals focus mainly on events in eastern Francia and on its king Louis the German and the king's sons.
 The Annales also describe in some detail raids conducted by the Vikings in the Frankish Empire from 845 onward.
 Other events recorded in the Annales include various 'miraculous' events such as comets, earthquakes, and disease.
 The annals end in 901, a year after the succession of Louis the Child.

 Importance

 Along with the Annales Bertiniani (Annals of Saint-Bertin), the West Frankish narratives of the same events, the Annals of Fulda are the principal historical primary source for ninth-century Carolingian studies.

+The Historia Francorum abbreviata consists largely of extracts from the Annales Fuldenses.